Facets of secondary polytopes and Chow stability of toric varieties: Proof of the main theorem

 (c) In the case where both ${\bf{a}}_i$ and ${\bf{a}}_{i'}$ are vertices of $Q$, we have

-Thus (\ref{eq:relation1}) implies $t=1$.
+Thus \eqref{eq:relation1} implies $t=1$.
 Now we repeat the argument in the last part of Case I-(b).

-The proof is complete. \end{proof} \begin{remark} It is an interesting problem to generalize Theorem \ref{th:main} to the case of \textit{non-toric}.
-However, the following example indicates that there seems to be no such a generalization (see \cite{Mukai}, $7.2$ (b) for more details).
+The proof is complete. \end{proof} \begin{remark} It is an interesting problem to generalize Theorem $\ref{th:main}$ to the case of \textit{non-toric}.
+However, the following example indicates that there seems to be no such a generalization even to the case of \emph{Fano} varieties (see \cite{Mukai}, $7.2$ (b) for more details).

 Let $X$ be a cubic surface in $\P^3$ and let $R_X$ denote the Chow point of $X$.
 Remark that $R_X$ is given by the defining equation of $X$ since $X$ is a hypersurface.
 We recall the following results on Mumford's Geometric Invariant Theory: \begin{itemize} \item $X$ is Chow stable if and only if it has finitely many singular points of type $A_1$ and no worse singularities; \item $X$ is Chow semistable if and only if it has at most finitely many singular points of type $A_1$ or type $A_2$. \end{itemize} Let $X_0\subset \P^3$ be a special one which is given by